dnsjava/dnsjava/README.md

 ## Reporting issues and providing patches to the upstream project

-This should be done using the dnsjava sourceforge project located at http://sourceforge.net/projects/dnsjava/ For you code tracking convenience, the commits to upstream trunk are also available in the branch named `upstream`.
+This should be done using the dnsjava sourceforge project located at http://sourceforge.net/projects/dnsjava/.
+For your code tracking convenience, the commits to upstream trunk are also available in the branch named `upstream`.

 ## Details on how this repository is maintained

-The repository is populated using the git-svn tool, initially by doing issuing the following command:
+This repository is populated using the git-svn tool, initially by doing issuing the following command:
 `git svn clone --stdlayout http://svn.code.sf.net/p/dnsjava/code`